 - Mostly skill games

-1- Games of Pure Chance
+1- Gambling Games of Pure Chance

-2- Games of Mostly Chance
+2- Gambling Games of Mostly Chance

 Craps is a game that’s mostly about chance.
 You need some skill at choosing the right bets, though.
 The odds change dramatically from the basics bets to the proposition bets.
 And some players believe in dice setting or dice control.

-3- Games of Mostly Skill
+3- Gambling Games of Mostly Skill

 Blackjack and poker are games of mostly skill.
-How you play your cards have a big role in determining your outcome.
+How you play your cards has a big role in determining your outcome.
 Card counters get an edge against the house.
 Skilled poker players also operate with a mathematical advantage.

 But that’s not the only way to categorize gambling games.